davidlinsley/DragonBasic/README.md

 ## Cecelia, Chiara and Thea Linsley
 This project would not have been possible without the support of my amazing family to fly 4800 miles to attend the 2022 Dragon Meetup.
 This also fulfilled a long held dream - since Christmas 1984 - of visiting the former Dragon Data factory.

+## Chasonr
+GitHub user @chasonr found and corrected the final OCR errors in the src files so that it can now be built with [lwtools](http://www.lwtools.ca/) and create byte identical images to the original Dragon 64 ROMs.